-To get rid of the first issue we had to slow down our product owner side.
-Product owners must absolutely not give the their pressure for features onto the team.
-Its crucial that they calm down, concentrate on why all that stuff really matters, get into the creative mode and together with the team find a simple solution.
+We first had to slow down our product owners.
+It is crucial that product owners concentrate on why all that stuff really matters, get into the creative mode and together with the team find a simple solution.

-To get rid of the second point we introduced a simple story acceptance meeting just before the devs said they were done.
+Second, we introduced story acceptance meetings during the sprints.
 Product owner and Devs sat together, looked at the story, the automated and manual tests, the code, the documentation, the translations, the performance and made sure it was finished.
 And only then this story was allowed to proceed to our testers.
-After a few rounds, developers and product owners started to interact even more intensively and even do some quick review after a first implementation was here.
+After a few sprints, developers and product owners started to interact more frequently and even do some quick review after a first implementation was here.